TypeFox/monaco-languageclient/README.md

 - [Next.js verification example](./verify/next): demonstrates how to use `@typefox/monaco-editor-react` with Next.js, Please do: `cd verify/next && npm run verify`.
 It serves the client here: <http://localhost:8083>.

-- **Currently broken and not usable until repaired:** [Angular verification example](./verify/angular): Before March 2024 this was located in [a separate repository](https://github.com/TypeFox/monaco-languageclient-ng-example).
+- [Angular verification example](./verify/angular): Before March 2024 this was located in [a separate repository](https://github.com/TypeFox/monaco-languageclient-ng-example).
 If you want to test it, Please do: `cd verify/angular && npm run verify`.
-It serves the client here: <http://localhost:4200>.
+It serves the client here: <http://localhost:8084>.

 ### VSCode integration